 Baby bottle refusal tips that involve Mom’s help

 Nurse frequently when you’re home – Or, more specifically, breastfeed your little one in the mornings before you leave for work and in the evening once you get home.
-The frequent nursing can encourage your baby to sleep longer stretches at night.
+Frequent nursing can encourage your baby to sleep longer stretches at night.

 Co-sleep – While trying to break the reverse cycling feeding pattern, you'd undoubtedly still have to feed your baby at night (hopefully, with decreasing frequencies).
 To maximize sleeping time, try co-sleeping with your little one; this way, you can nurse quickly at night and fall asleep faster with less uninterrupted sleep.
 This can also discourage your baby from comfort feeding since he/she will be close to you.